llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * During parsing, Clacc discards any OpenMP directive if either (1) OpenMP support is disabled or (2) OpenACC support is enabled and an OpenMP directive does not appear in a system header.

+This design is confusing and has at least one bug: when OpenACC is enabled, `_OPENMP` is defined everywhere as if OpenMP is enabled everywhere.
+We are thinking of changing this design in the future.
+First, the front end would fully disable OpenMP everywhere when OpenACC is enabled, and we would develop an alternate mechanism to disable assertions while building OpenMP subtrees.
+Second, we would add OpenACC wrappers equivalent to existing OpenMP wrappers for system headers, and, in place of the variant directives, they would use OpenACC equivalents (perhaps OpenACC extensions) or compiler builtins.
+Third, `acc_on_device` would become a compiler builtin rather than being fully defined in `openacc.h`.
+The front end would translate such OpenACC equivalents and compiler builtins to the OpenMP forms used now.

 `-fopenmp-*`
 ------------